 According to the American College of Obstetricians and Gynecologists (ACOG), healthy pregnant women can fly safely until their 36th week.
-The best time for pregnant women to fly is between weeks 18 and 24, since the chances of miscarriage and premature labor are both relatively low then.
-So if you’ve already made travel plans, you don’t have to rush to change them just because you’re pregnant – but read on for more information and helpful hints.
+The best time for pregnant women to fly is between weeks 18 and 24 since the chances of miscarriage and premature labor are both relatively low then.
+So if you’ve already made travel plans, you don’t have to rush to change them just because you’re pregnant, but read on for more information and helpful hints.

 Flying and Pregnancy – Up, Up and Away

 Don’t be concerned about walking through the metal detector at the airport – it’s not an x-ray device, and it’s safe for you and your baby.
 Also, there’s no real risk of dangerous exposure to electromagnetic radiation from the sun while flying at high altitudes; the level of exposure under these circumstances isn’t significantly greater than normal everyday background radiation.
 If you’re flying during your first trimester and have been suffering from morning sickness, you may be particularly susceptible to nausea while airborne.
-Request an aisle or bulkhead seat when booking your ticket, just in case you need to rush to the bathroom – this is a good idea at any point during pregnancy, since it’s likely you’ll have to use the toilet during the flight.
+Request an aisle or bulkhead seat when booking your ticket, just in case you need to rush to the bathroom.
+This is a good idea at any point during pregnancy since it’s likely you’ll have to use the toilet during the flight.

 Easy mobility is also recommended to avoid circulation problems, an issue for all airborne passengers and of added concern during pregnancy.
 Take regular stretching and walking breaks during the flight.
 Walk around the cabin, and flex your feet and roll your ankles while in your seat.
 Wearing compression stockings will help keep the blood moving in your legs, and always wear loose-fitting, comfortable clothing while traveling.

-Drink a lot of water to stay hydrated, even those this will mean yet more trips to the bathroom.
+Drink a lot of water to stay hydrated, even though this will mean yet more trips to the bathroom.
 Unless you’re out of your seat to walk around or use the bathroom, the ACOG recommends that pregnant women keep their seatbelts fastened at all times, to be prepared if turbulence occurs.
-Even if you’re having a letter-perfect pregnancy, check with your obstetrician or heath care provider, to see if he or she has any pre-flight recommendations or warnings.
+Even if you’re having a letter-perfect pregnancy, check with your obstetrician or health care provider, to see if he or she has any pre-flight recommendations or warnings.
 Once onboard, if you feel unwell or like you’re having contractions, notify the flight attendants immediately, in case arrangements have to be made for an emergency landing.

 Flying and Pregnancy – Keep Both Feet on the Ground